 A Dog diagnosed as “Clear” should not develop DM or pass it off in any offspring regardless of the breeding partner’s status.

-For breeding purposes, if a dog is a carrier or affected, they should only breed to a clear partner.
+Before breeding, at-risk breeds should be checked for the SOD-1 mutation.
+If a dog is a carrier or affected, it should only be bred to a clear partner.

-Breeders will hopefully take advantage of this DNA testing to make better breeding decisions by adequately choosing the best breeding partner and lessen the frequency of Degenerative Myelopathy in future generations.
+Hopefully, breeders will take advantage of this DNA testing to make better breeding decisions by adequately choosing the best breeding partner and lessening the frequency of Degenerative Myelopathy in future generations.

-Degenerative Myelopathy is an agonizing disease for an owner and their dog to experience.
+Degenerative Myelopathy is an agonizing disease for an owner and dog to experience.

 DNA testing is an easy way to prevent Degenerative Myelopathy and help breed the healthiest dog possible.

-If you have a predisposed breed for DM and have no intentions of breeding your dog, you still may want to consider testing your dog to learn its status.
+If you have a predisposed breed for DM and have no intentions of breeding your dog, you may still want to consider testing it to learn its status.